-When we say we struggle with binge eating, it can be very subjective, and what one person perceives as a binge can be very different from what another person perceives one.
-For example, one might feel like they’ve binged because they added an extra serving to what they normally eat or they might have consumed a bar of chocolate since they’re generally very strict when it comes to their diet and it may feel like a binge to them.
+When we say we struggle with binge eating, it can be very subjective.
+What one person perceives as a ‘binge’ can be very different from how another person perceives one.
+For example, one might feel like they’ve binged because they added an extra serving to what they normally eat or they might have consumed a bar of chocolate, since they’re generally very strict when it comes to their diet and it may feel like a binge to them.
 Similarly, a binge for another person might involve very large quantities of food, such as several bars of chocolate, crisp packets, ice cream, and much more.
 In that sense, it is very subjective.

 We use a criteria known as DSM five for classifying eating disorders.
 The diagnostic criteria provide us with guidelines around how we would classify binge eating disorder.
 Let me begin with the first criteria.
 It is characterized by recurrent episodes of binge eating.
 A binge eating episode is distinguished by both of the following.
 You need to have both of these.

 - Within two hours, you’re eating an amount of food that is definitely larger than most people would eat in a similar period of time, under similar circumstances, so an unusually large amount of food within roughly two hours.

 - In addition, there is a sense of loss of control over eating during that two hour episode.
 Feeling really like although one part of you might desperately want to start feeling like you have no control over it, and that you can’t stop it.